dhruvsaboo1805/1-project-nexus/README.md

 ### Deployment <a name="deployment"></a>

-You can deploy this project using: GitHub Pages or render
+You can deploy this project using: GitHub Pages or render or vercel or netlify

 ### Contributing